Maria Josepha of Saxony, Dauphine of France: Dauphine

 Prior to the marriage, tradition demanded that the bride wear a bracelet which had a picture of her father on it; the Queen seeing the Dauphine asked to see the bracelet.
-The witty Maria Josepha then revealed the bracelet to the Queen, which showed a portrait of the Queen's father.
+The clever Maria Josepha then revealed the bracelet to the Queen, which showed a portrait of the Queen's father.
 The Dauphine said that the portrait represented the fact that the Duke of Lorraine was Maria Josepha's grandfather by marriage.
 The Queen and the court were strongly impressed by the tact of this girl of 15 years.
 The Dauphine was also very close to her father-in-law Louis XV.

 At the time of the marriage, the Dauphin was still grieving for his Spanish wife.
-This grief was very public on the part of the Dauphin but Maria Josepha was praised greatly for her conquering the heart of the Dauphin "bit by bit".
+This grief was very public on the part of the Dauphin but Maria Josepha was praised greatly for conquering the heart of the Dauphin "bit by bit".
 Despite Maria Josepha being the patient wife, the Dauphin's grief worsened in April 1748 when his only child with the Infanta died at the age of two.
 The Dauphin was deeply affected by the child's death.
 Maria Josepha later commissioned a painting (now lost) of her stepdaughter to be left over her cradle.

 The new Dauphine was very grateful to Madame de Pompadour for helping arrange her marriage, and always maintained a good relationship with the royal mistress.

-Like her husband, Maria Josepha was very devout.
-Together with her mother-in-law, she formed a counterbalance to the libertine behaviour of her father-in-law and his court.
+Like the Dauphin, Maria Josepha was very devout.
+Together with her mother-in-law and husband, she formed a counterbalance to the libertine behaviour of her father-in-law and his court.
 The couple were not fond of the various entertainments held at Versailles every week, preferring to stay in their apartments which can still be seen on the ground floor of Versailles overlooking the Orangerie.